SemvV/TweedeJaarsProject/README.md

 ### Runtime requirements
 Below are the hardware/runtime requirements for training specific models.
 Anything besides the below mentioned topics, should be a able to run on a low-end cpu or gpu.
 - **Supervised note labeling**
   For the supervised note labeling models, we recommend using a gpu.
-Running on a XXX this takes around XXX.
+Running on a CUDA this takes around 1.5h and with an Apple M4 it takes around 2.5h.

 - **Semi-supervised note labeling**
   A GPU is recommended.
 ESS takes up to 30 minutes running on a geforce rtx 3070, while ZSC takes around two hours to classify 77,496 notes.